Insurance guide · Verified July 2026

 Does insurance cover compounded bioidentical HRT?

 Almost never.
-Compounded hormones (the Winona, Joi, and Inner Balance model) are not FDA-approved products, and most insurance plans exclude non-FDA-approved compounded drugs from coverage.
-If insurance coverage is your priority, you want FDA-approved estradiol and progesterone — which is what Midi, Alloy, Evernow, and Hers prescribe.
+Compounded hormones (the Winona and Inner Balance model) are not FDA-approved products, and most insurance plans exclude non-FDA-approved compounded drugs from coverage.
+If insurance coverage is your priority, you want FDA-approved estradiol and progesterone, which is what Hers, and Hone's brand line, prescribe (and which you can fill at your own pharmacy on your plan).

 Why is most menopause telehealth cash-pay?

 Because insurance billing is expensive to operate and caps what a platform can charge.
 Cash-pay lets a telehealth company set its own subscription price, skip prior authorizations, and ship from partner pharmacies.
-That's not automatically bad — Alloy's $39.99/month pill is cheaper than many copay stacks — but it means 'does insurance cover HRT' and 'does insurance cover my HRT provider' are two different questions.
+That's not automatically bad (Winona's $54/month all-inclusive is cheaper than many copay stacks), but it means 'does insurance cover HRT' and 'does insurance cover my HRT provider' are two different questions.

 Does insurance cover the estrogen patch during the 2026 shortage?

 This is general information, not medical or insurance advice.
-HRT is a prescription treatment — decisions belong to you, your clinician, and (unfortunately) your plan documents.
-Provider facts on this page were verified July 6, 2026 against the sources cited; insurance details change faster than any page can — confirm with your plan before spending money.
+HRT is a prescription treatment.
+Decisions belong to you, your clinician, and (unfortunately) your plan documents.
+Provider facts on this page were verified against the sources cited on the per-provider dates shown in the table above; insurance details change faster than any page can.
+Confirm with your plan before spending money.

 Coverage and pricing change.
 We track it.